- Last Updated: Thursday, 29 October 2015 17:43

-Almost all of our genes come in pairs, one inherited from each of our parents.
-A carrier of a genetic condition is a person who has one copy of the same gene.
-A recessive condition like Tay-Sachs results when a child inherits two copies of an altered gene, one from each parent.
-Both parents must be carriers of the same recessive disease gene in order for any of their children to be affected.
-If only one parent is a carrier, there is no chance of producing a baby with a recessive disease.
-There is, however, a 50% chance in each pregnancy that the child will be a carrier.
+All of our genes come in pairs, one copy inherited from each of our parents.
+A carrier of a recessive disease has one working copy and one altered copy of a specific gene.
+A change in a gene that causes a genetic disease is called a “mutation”.
+An autosomal recessive condition like Tay-Sachs happens when a child inherits two altered or mutated HEXA genes, one from each parent.
+Both parents must be carriers of a mutation in the same gene in order for any of their children to be affected.

 A carrier is not expected to experience any adverse health effects.
 The gene change may be passed through many generations without anyone knowing until a child is diagnosed with a genetic condition or the genetic change is detected through carrier screening.
 To learn more, click About Inheritance.